Community Policing Philosophy

 - Monitoring criminal activity through and facilitating proactive plans for crime prevention;

 - Facilitating training for all our police officers that supports building meaningful and trusting relationships with the community; and,

 - Data tracking and reporting.

-While the COP Unit manages these tasks and responsibilities day-to-day, it is done with the support of all police officers within UPPS because community policing is the responsibility of us all.
+While COP officers manage these tasks and responsibilities day-to-day, these efforts are accomplished with the support of all UPPS employees, because our department recognizes that community policing is everyone's responsibility.

-Under the direction of the UPPS Public Information Office, the COP Unit is led by a COP Coordinator who works with a community policing designated officer at 22 campues where we provide police services.
+The COP Unit is led by a COP Coordinator who works with a community policing designated officer at 22 campuses where we provide police services.

 Community Involvement and Services

 Would you like the COP Unit to lead a community education program for your student organization, class or work unit?
 It’s easy, just fill out our Community Education Program Request Form.